 Semantic Description

 Component type definitions specify the creation, declaration and initialization of ports and component constants, variables, templates and timers during the creation of an instance of a component type.
 These instances can be used as the main test component, as the test system interface or as a parallel test component.
-Every instance of a component type has its own fresh copy of the port, constant, variable, template and timer instances defined in the component type definition.
+Every instance of a component type has its own new instances of the ports, constants, variables, templates and timers defined in the component type definition.

 Component instances are object references and follow specific rules for this kind of values.